PKU-Alignment/omnisafe/benchmarks/on-policy/README.md

         ])
     eg.add('seed', [0, 5, 10, 15, 20])

-    # total experiment num must can be divided by num_pool
+    # total experiment num must can be divided by num_pool.
-    # meanwhile, users should decide this value according to their machine
+    # meanwhile, users should decide this value according to their machine.
     eg.run(train, num_pool=5, gpu_id=gpu_id)
 ```